Basic information about the temple

-While the temple is referred to as a Mummoorti sthalam, there is no separate shrine in this temple for Brahma, there is one at the nearby Brahmasirakandeeswarar temple, where Brahma is present along with Saraswati.
+While is referred to as a Mummoorti sthalam, there is no separate temple in the town, for Brahma.
+However, there is a shrine at the nearby Brahmasirakandeeswarar temple, where Brahma is present along with Saraswati.

 The temple is also known as Pancha Kamala Kshetram – Utsavar Kamalanathar, Thayar Kamalavalli, Kamala Teertham, Kamalakriti Vimanam, and the place itself is called Kamala Kshetram.

 According to scriptures, the temple was built by the King Mahabali.

 While the current temple and architecture clearly belong to the medieval Chola period in the 8th century CE, the temple itself is said to be from the Krita Yugam and is therefore considered older than the Srirangam Ranganathar temple.